 Maribeth Badertscher, a spokeswoman for Orrville, Ohio- based Smucker, and Michael Mitchell, a spokesman for Northfield, Illinois-based Kraft, said the companies don’t comment on speculation about acquisitions.

 While JAB is paying the U.S. industry’s highest multiple relative to it trailing 12-month Ebitda, the 31 percent premium to Peet’s 20-day share price trails the group average of 33 percent, data compiled by Bloomberg show.
-The offer of $73.50 a share is also less than Peet’s all-time high (PEET) closing price of $77.14 in March.
+The offer of $73.50 a share is also less than Peet’s all-time high (PEET:US) closing price of $77.14 in March.

 Any potential counter bidder may be deterred by the already steep multiple and the difficulty of expanding Peet’s brand significantly outside of California, said Conrad Lyon, an analyst at B. Riley & Co. in Los Angeles.